gabrielmcg/vp-netlify-test/blog/horizontal-pod-autoscaling.md

 horizontalpodautoscaler.autoscaling/php-apache autoscaled
 ```

 In this instance, you specify that when the CPU hits 50% utilization, another pod should be deployed.
 (In reality, you may want to set this threshold higher, for example, to 70% or 80%).
-Remember that you set the CPU 'request' to `200m`, so  you should see a new pod being created when CPU utilization rises above `100m` in absolute terms.
+Remember that you set the CPU `request` to `200m`, so  you should see a new pod being created when CPU utilization rises above `100m` in absolute terms.
 You also specifiy that, at most, 10 pods should be deployed.

 In a separate terminal, run a watch on the `hpa` resource.
-Note that as there is still no load on the web server, the target utilization shows `0%/50%`.
+Note that, as there is still no load on the web server, the target utilization shows `0%/50%`.

 ```
 # watch -n 10 kubectl get hpa